demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 1. Add the fields to the respective layouts.
     1. Navigate to *Settings -> Advanced -> Layouts*.
-    1. Select the layout to which you want to add the field, for example, *User Profile*, and click *Duplicate*.
+    1. Select the incident or indicator layout to which you want to add the field, for example, *User Profile*, and click *Duplicate*.
     1. Click the User Profile_copy layout.
     1. In the *Library*, click *Fields and Buttons*, and drag the field you added above to the section in the layout in which you want it to appear.
 In this example, we have added the field to the *Personal and Contact Information* section.
     1. Save the layout.